As part of our commitment to providing leading-edge treatment practices, Healing Springs Ranch has created a “Board of Fellows”.

 Dana Ross, MD, MSc, FRCPC

-Dr. Ross completed her psychiatry residency in Ontario, Canada, at the University of Toronto and at Queen’s University in Kingston, Ontario.
-She completed a Master of Neuroscience degree at the University of Calgary, in Calgary, Alberta and finished her undergraduate degree in psychology at York University in Toronto.
-She is a member of the Student and Emerging Professionals committee of the International Society for the Study of Trauma and Dissociation (ISSTD).
+Dr. Ross completed her psychiatry residency in Ontario, Canada, at the University of Toronto and Queen’s University in Kingston, Ontario.
+She completed a Master of Neuroscience degree at the University of Calgary, in Calgary, Alberta, and finished her undergraduate degree in psychology at York University in Toronto.
+She is a member of the Student and Emerging Professionals Committee of the International Society for the Study of Trauma and Dissociation (ISSTD).
 She recently began her first term on the ISSTD Board of Directors.

 Dr. Ross was born in Inuvik in the Northwest Territories in Northern Canada and is of Dene descent.
 She identifies as Métis.
 Her interests outside of psychiatry include writing, movies, and painting.